Programs and Services

 - Landscape Professionals Lists

-- Click here to find companies that have worked on at least 3 Landscape Rebate Program projects.
+- Companies that have worked on at least 3 Landscape Rebate Program projects.
 This list of landscape design, construction, and maintenance companies is intended to help participants find landscape professionals that have had experience with the Landscape Rebate Program; it is not intended to be an endorsement of any one company.
 If you wish to be removed or added to this list, or have general questions, please contact our Water Conservation Hotline information provided at the bottom of this page.

 - To hire a gardener trained in sustainable landscape maintenance practices, contact the Santa Clara Valley Green Gardener Program.

 - Qualified Water Efficiency Landscapers (QWEL) List

 Find a Qualified Water Efficient Landscaper in your area.
 A certification program to educate landscape professionals and their customers on the benefits of effective landscape design, management and irrigation practices, QWEL landscapers are trained in water-wise landscape practices including plant selection, irrigation system design and water management.
 These QWEL graduates will help meet your landscape needs while keeping your outdoor water use in check.
 For more information about QWEL, More information about QWEL.

 - WaterSense Landscaper List

-Click here to find a local irrigation professional certified by the EPA's WaterSense Program.
-They're trained to help you reduce your water use and maximize the efficiency of your irrigation system.
+WaterSense Program certified professionals for help finding locally-trained landscapers to help you reduce your water use and maximize the efficiency of your irrigation system.

 - Landscaper Leaderboard